mmoskovchuk/ies/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.3.11 - 22.
+November 2018. =
+* Feature: SVG and WEBP image format support
+* Fix: Links will be able to contain || characters
+* Fix: Android Samsung internet browser fix for full page
+* Fix: Include additional CSS files in prerender iframes (fix for page builder frontend view)
+* Fix: If Load this slider after option is used, but the parent slider doesn't exists (like it is turned off for certain devices), your slider will still load.

 = 3.3.10 - 12.
 November 2018. =
 * Feature: Filters for WordPress post generators